pietroppeter/domain-driven-data-science/notes.md

 ## nice to haves

 - better CSS for quotes (a background?) and headers (all caps? a different font?)
+  - better style for art of war quote
 - two emphasis (blue and orange) and NO italic